What’s changing, and how Stratti can help

 Have you been hearing about the changes to the FTC’s Safeguards Rule?

-There are shifting requirements when it comes to cybersecurity and customer data protection, and the deadline for compliance is right around the corner.
+There are shifting requirements when it comes to cybersecurity and customer data protection, and the deadline for compliance is near.

 For dealership businesses, it’s completely possible a company might not have any personnel in charge of IT Security up until this point.
 But how you keep your customer information protected is crucial, and one of the primary changes the FTC is making is if you can’t oversee IT on your own, you need to hire someone.

 It can be tough to know where to start, and there’s a lot of information out there.
 Here, we’re breaking it all down for you:

 The FTC Safeguards Rule is designed to protect the security of customer information—which includes digital data and user details.
 The rule revisions provide core security guidelines all businesses should be able to follow in order to store personally identifiable information securely as well as protect against anticipated threats like ransomware attacks or data breaches.